 When to see a doctor

-Call your doctor if your skin develops reddish bumps (lesions) in ring patterns that don't go away within a few weeks.
+Call your doctor if you develop a rash or bumps (lesions) in ring pattern that don't go away within a few weeks.

 It's not clear what causes granuloma annulare.
 Sometimes it's triggered by: